ndkshr/Talkies/README.md

 ## Project Installation
 - [ ] Clone the repo from Github.
+- [ ] Copy the contents in `gradle.properties.dist` and make a `gradle.properties`
 - [ ] Register in TMdb for your own API key to get the proper response
+- [ ] Replace the API key in the gradle.properties file
 - [ ] Run the app on Android Studio

 ## Libraries and Tools used